quilt/account-abstraction-playground/README.md

 As signature verification happens before `PAYGAS`, the AA opcode restrictions apply.
 For the MVP, these include a ban of the `DELEGATECALL` used for library interactions.
 As AA transaction verification must not rely on external state, there are concerns around library contracts changing their code via `SELFDESTRUCT`, thus potentially rendering previously valid AA transactions invalid.
-Thus, for the MVP one has to directly inherit from the `ECDSA` contract such that all of its logic gets deployed together with the rest of the `Wallet` contract.
+While we do expect future iterations of AA to support `DELEGATECALL` in some form, for the MVP one has to directly inherit from the `ECDSA` contract such that all of its logic gets deployed together with the rest of the `Wallet` contract.
 In contrast to library interactions, calling into precompiles via `STATICCALL` is allowed even before `PAYGAS`.
 The `ECDSA` makes use of this by internally calling the `ecrecover` precompile for reconstruction of the signer address.
 The relevant function provided by the contract is `recover(bytes32 hash, bytes memory signature)`, which takes a message hash and a 65-byte signature and returns the address of the account that signed the message.